crabcanon/crabcanon.github.com/_posts/2016-02-04-manipulate-xlsx-by-ruby.md

 tags: [Ruby, Excel]
 ---

+#### 1. Introduction

-Recently, I got a small task from my boss which required to find and eliminate the repeat items from 5 Excel files by Ruby.
+Recently, I got a small task from my boss which required me to find and eliminate the repeat items based on specific columns from 5 Excel files by Ruby.
 To be more clear, details are listed as following:

 - One seed Excel file which contains all the items
-- Other Excel files will be used to retrieve and compare with the seed Excel file
+- Other Excel files will be used to retrieve and compare with the seed Excel file based on specific columns
-- If there is any repeat item, eliminate it from the seed Excel file
+- If there is any repeat item, remove it from the seed file
 - Finally, export a new Excel file

 Because it didn't refer to a very complicated manipulation, I decided to use [rubyXL](https://github.com/weshatheleopard/rubyXL) to implement the task.
 Another good gem for manipulating Excel is [axlsx](https://github.com/randym/axlsx).

-The final works are shown below:
+#### 2. Ruby scripts

+*Compare a single Excel file with the seed Excel file and remove repeat items from the seed file*

 ```ruby
 #!/usr/bin/ruby